Step1 – Complete your online registration as soon as possible

 - Pre-arrival activities that you need to complete before your induction week begins

-- Information about your induction week and how to join online lectures and seminars
+- Information about your induction week

 - Access to your BU email account.
 Please ensure you check this regularly from now on.
 Your BU email will be one of the main ways that staff will communicate with you throughout your studies.